osint-liar/public-packages/README.md

-# discovery-plugins
+# Discovery Plugins
-Discovery Plugin json files
+Discovery Plugins map your pivots and selectors into existing data sources across the web.